equivalent/equivalent.github.io/_posts/til/2019-05-29-why-bounded-contexts-are-needed-in-rails.md

 end
 ```

-Now this is quite simple example but more the business logic grows you
+This is quite simple example but more the business logic grows you
 will end up with bigger mess.

 Now you could introduce separate Mailer classes for different scenarios